DubiousCactus/hybrid-dataset-factory/README.md

 					  center, in image frame percentage
 ```

-At the bottom of the file, you are free to set the virtual environment boundaries (which should match your real environment in which you recorded the base dataset), as well as the gate center coordinates, relative to your mesh.
+At the bottom of the file, you are free to set the virtual environment
+boundaries, which should match your real environment in which you recorded the
+base dataset.

 ```
-datasetFactory.set_mesh_parameters(
+datasetFactory.set_world_parameters(
-	{'x': 10, 'y': 10}, # Real world boundaries in meters (relative to the mesh's scale) Vector3([0.0, 0.0, 2.1]) # Gate center: figure this out yourself )
+	{'x': 10, 'y': 10}, # Real world boundaries in meters (relative to the mesh's scale) )
 ```